python/mypy/docs/source/cheat_sheet.rst

        # type: (int) -> str
        """Your function docstring goes here after the type definition.""" return str(num)

+   # This function has no parameters and also returns nothing.
+Annotations
+   # can also be placed on the same line as their function headers.
+   def greet_world(): # type: () -> None
+       print "Hello, world!"

    # And here's how you specify multiple arguments.
    def plus(num1, num2):